 (Insider Tip: Did you know that one maple tree produces enough sap for 1 quart of syrup per year?
 As such, it takes over 60 maple trees to produce all the syrup we serve in a year at the Inn.)

-Jill, The Winey Baker in Poland, does all our wedding cakes to order
+#11 – Jill, The Winey Baker in Poland, does all our wedding cakes to order.

 What’s more, it’s not just breakfast that expresses our appetite for freshness.
 In fact, if you opt for our Pizzeria for Two enhancement, you’ll be feasting on fresh pizza dough, prepared by our expert staff and served lakeside or in our Boathouse Bistro.

-Add some artisan chocolates to your getaway package, or strawberries dipped in chocolate for a special treat with a local Maine flair.
+Add some strawberries dipped in chocolate for a special treat with a local Maine flair.

 Finally, if you choose our incredible lakeside location for your intimate wedding or elopement, our cake artist extraordinaire will design a custom wedding cake to honor the occasion.
 Seriously, Jill’s buttercream frosting is to die for.

-Join us at our lakefront bed and breakfast for a little piece of heaven on Tripp Lake, and an abundance of farm-to-table freshness in Poland Maine.
+Join us at our lakefront bed and breakfast for a little piece of heaven on Tripp Lake, and an abundance of fresh, farm-to-table dining in Poland, Maine.